rubin55/silver/README.md

 A tool for loading relational/dependency information from relational database systems into Neo4j for analysis and visualization.

 The name "silver" is a word formed from the two-three-letter short form "relvis", which stands for RELation VISualization.
-Silver essentially creates Neo4j specific CSV files for relations (edges) between entities (vertexes) which can be either off-line batch-loaded or Cypher LOAD CSV'ed into Neo4j.
-The resulting model gives you a clear view on how various database objects are inter-related and owned.
+Silver essentially creates Neo4j import tool compatible CSV files for relations (edges) between entities (vertexes) which can be loaded by `silver` itself or by the `neo4j-import` tool.
+The resulting model gives you a clear view on how various database objects are interrelated and owned.

 Silver currently knows about Oracle.
 The intention is to write other dataSource handlers that can do the same for PostgreSQL, MySQL and DB2.

-Quick command-line overview:
+## Quick command-line overview
+See here the help output of silver when run without any arguments:

     Usage: silver [-c | -e | -h | -l | -s | -v] [-d]
      -c,--check     Check configuration settings.